Skip to content

 ></script>

-Note: This tutorial uses an OAuth2 SPA host configuration which requires an OAuth callback page.
-Review the Connect qlik-embed tutorial for more ways to connect qlik-embed to your tenant.
+This tutorial uses an OAuth2 SPA host configuration which requires an OAuth callback page.
+For more ways to connect qlik-embed to your tenant, see Connect qlik-embed.

 In the HTML body of your web application, add a qlik-embed element with an analytics/chart ui.